certtools/intelmq/docs/intelmqctl.md

 The same as reload of every bot.

 ### enable / disable
-The subcommands `enable` and `disable` set the corresponding flags in runtime.conf.
+The sub commands `enable` and `disable` set the corresponding flags in runtime.conf.

 ```bash
 > intelmqctl status